rkspice/hello-gatsby/README.md

 5. **This Repo**

+    Visit this site at https://rkspice.github.io/hello-gatsby/

-    Thhis repository is the result of following the [Gatsby tutorial](https://www.gatsbyjs.com/docs/tutorial/)
+    This repository is the result of following the [Gatsby tutorial](https://www.gatsbyjs.com/docs/tutorial/)